 1. The world is your oyster.

-On an open platform, you get to choose which partners, tools, and technologies you use.
+On an open data platform, you get to choose which partners, tools, and technologies you use.
 Swap them in and out as your needs change and the possibilities grow.
 You decide what data flows through your system, and to where.

 2. You’re in control.